-Another clinical trial has been ongoing since 2015 and involves patients with advanced pleural mesothelioma or non-small lung cell cancer.
-Still in phase I, this study is looking at the safety and effectiveness of combining anetumab ravtansine with the standard chemotherapy drugs pemetrexed and cisplatin.
+Another clinical trial that began in 2015 involved patients with advanced pleural mesothelioma or non-small lung cell cancer.
+Still in phase I, this study looks at the safety and effectiveness of combining anetumab ravtansine with the standard chemotherapy drugs pemetrexed and cisplatin.

 A Disappointing Failure

-One early trial of anetumab ravtansine conducted by Bayer has already failed to meet its target with mesothelioma patients.
+Bayer’s early trial of anetumab ravtansine has already failed to meet its target with mesothelioma patients.
 Participants were either given the trial drug, anetumab ravtansine, or the chemotherapy drug vinorelbine.
-The study results have so far been disappointing with no evidence that the drug was any more effective than chemotherapy in the participants.
+The study results have so far been disappointing, with no evidence that the drug was any more effective than chemotherapy in the participants.

 While the results have been disappointing for this trial, researchers have not given up on anetumab ravtansine.
+It is a setback but not the end of anetumab ravtansine.
 The trials that are ongoing or about to start will continue, and there is hope that the results of these trials, including combinations of drugs, will be better.
-It is a setback but not the end of anetumab ravtansine.

 Page Medically Reviewed and Edited by Kyle J. Becker, PharmD, MBA, BCOP

 Kyle J. Becker, PharmD is certified by the Board of Pharmacy Specialties in Oncology Pharmacy.
 Dr. Becker earned his pharmacy degree from Shenandoah University and he currently serves as an oncology pharmacist at Parkview Cancer Institute.